Australasian Science: Australia's authority on science since 1938

 In 1954 the journal was transferred to ANZAAS – the Australian and New Zealand Association for the Advancement of Science.

 Throughout this time the journal published the research of eminent Australian scientists, including Sir Douglas Mawson and Sir Frank Macfarlane Burnet, whose groundbreaking clonal selection theory was published in the journal in 1957.

-The journal has evolved considerably over the past seven decades.
-Now published as Australasian Science, it is Australia’s only monthly science magazine, and the only magazine that is dedicated to Australian and New Zealand science.
+The journal has evolved considerably over almost eight decades.
+Now published as Australasian Science, it is the only magazine is dedicated to Australian and New Zealand science.

 Its Patrons are Nobel Laureate Prof Peter Doherty and ABC broadcaster Robyn Williams – representing excellence in science and its communication.

-Australasian Science also boasts an outstanding team of columnists covering astronomy, politics, biodiversity, ethics, skepticism, careers, new books and media coverage.
+Australasian Science also boasts an outstanding team of columnists covering astronomy, politics, ecology, neuroscience, evidence-based medicine, innovation, bioethics, critical thinking and palaeontology.

-Written in simple language, Australasian Science provides a unique local perspective on scientific developments and issues that other science magazines can’t match.
+Written in simple language, Australasian Science provides a unique local perspective on scientific developments and issues.